 Patients are the ultimate judges of healthcare services.
 You can leverage the power of video testimonials to make them feel a greater connection with you.

 Furthermore, with just the click of a button, the patient can share this video testimonial on their social media platforms.

-These telehealth trends and opportunities are often missed by the established healthcare system.
+These telehealth trends, in particular telehealth video platforms and other opportunities are often missed by the established healthcare system.
 This is why health tech entrepreneurs have an enormous potential to lead the industry ahead if they are able to turn their ideas into viable business models.